 How to keep your starter alive indefinitely:

-You can also keep it in the fridge and this will cause the starter to “pause”.
+Second, you can also keep it in the fridge and this will cause the starter to “pause”.
 You should feed it once a week in the fridge to keep it alive.
+If you plan to go on vacation or simply do not plan to use it weekly this is a great option.
+Keep in mind that if you use this method, you will need to take your starter out of the fridge 24 hours prior to using it:

-A few things to remember before using your dough starter:
+A few things to remember before using your sourdough starter

 Make sure to remember that if you plan to use your starter to make bread or pancakes one day.
 You need to make sure to feed your starter and let it sit out for about 12 hours.